Perinatal nurses help care for women and babies throughout pregnancy, birth, and postpartum, and usually up until the new baby is around a month old.

 What is a perinatal nurse?

 Perinatal nurses help care for women and babies throughout pregnancy, birth, and postpartum, and usually up until the new baby is around a month old.
 Perinatal nurses educate their pregnant female patients about their unborn child.
 One of the largest roles of a perinatal nurse is to teach patients, spouses, and family members methods and techniques that can help ensure a healthy pregnancy.
-Nurses advocate patients, educate them on childbirth options, and how to bond with and care for the baby after it’s born.
+Nurses advocate for patients, educate them on childbirth options, and how to bond with and care for the baby after it’s born.
 Perinatal nurses assist patients during labor and are there to help in case complications arise.
 Lastly, perinatal nurses teach family members how they can best support the mom-to-be during and after pregnancy.

 How to become a perinatal nurse?

 Nurses aspiring to specialize in perinatal nursing or as a nurse-midwife must have a post-baccalaureate degree.
 Master’s degree programs in either field are available, as are advanced certificate programs for nurses with a master’s in another area of nursing.
-Perinatal nurses looking to become NPs can choose to complete a Master’s Degree in Nursing (MSN) and apply for further certification to bolster the chances of positioning themselves into the advanced field of perinatal nursing.
-As Advanced Practice Registered Nurses (APRNs), perinatal nurse practitioners, along with Clinical Nurse Specialists (CNSs), must have an MSN and a post master’s certificate in their specialty.
+Perinatal nurses looking to become NPs can choose to complete a Master’s Degree in Nursing (MSN) and apply for further certification to bolster their chances of positioning themselves in the advanced field of perinatal nursing.
+As Advanced Practice Registered Nurses (APRNs), perinatal nurse practitioners, along with Clinical Nurse Specialists (CNSs), must have an MSN and a post-master’s certificate in their specialty.
 Two-year master’s degree programs seek to build upon the knowledge you have acquired from undergraduate nursing study and require that you have already obtained an RN license.
 MSN degree programs will typically encompass classroom work and a large number of hours of practical experience including clinical, teaching, and research time.

 Where do perinatal nurses work?

-Perinatal nurses can be found working in a variety of health-care facilities.
+Perinatal nurses can be found working in a variety of healthcare facilities.
 You can find them working in any of the following workplace settings: